djcurlz/fetch-weather-forecast/README.md

 * To enable making calls to the Geoapify API I created an API KEY and used Rails credentials for my development and test environments following the steps outlined [HERE](https://railsnotes.xyz/blog/custom-credentials-in-your-rails-app#adding-credentials-via-the-terminal)

+NOTE: if `/config/credentials/development.yml.enc` exists in your directory after cloning the project, remove this prior to running the command below.

 ```sh
 EDITOR="code --wait"  bin/rails credentials:edit --environment development
 ```